ADD CONDITION

 Side Effects

 Additionally, ensure that the solution is clear and that the container and seal are intact before use.
-Please note that this product is not intended for injection, and there are no known adverse reactions or risks associated with overdosage.
+Remember, this product is not intended for injection.
+There are no known issues related to overdosage.

 Warnings and Precautions